2 Markov Decision Processes

 classDef thick stroke-width: 4px;

-We can treat this operation of taking \(v\) to its improved version as a higher-order function \(\mathcal{J}^\pi\), known as the Bellman operator.
+We can treat this operation of taking \(v_h\) to its improved version in eq.
+2.11 as a higher-order function known as the Bellman operator.

-This is a crucial tool for reasoning about MDPs.
-Intuitively, it answers the following question: if we evaluate the next state using \(v\), how good is the current state, according to the given policy?
+The Bellman operator is a crucial tool for reasoning about MDPs.
+Intuitively, it answers the following question: if we evaluate the next state using \(v\), how good is the current state, if we take a single action from the given policy?

 Code